ONik93/TestApiAssignment/README.md

-# Test assignment for abz.agency company
+# Test assignment on REST API topic for IT company...

 ## Assignment requirements